vendasta/marketplace-documentation/docs/GettingStarted/offerings.md

 **Integration Testing**

-It is suggested that if you are utilizing any of the advanced integration features that you publish your Product so that you may do integration testing since most tests require the Product to be active on an Account.
+If you are utilizing any of the advanced integration features you will need to publish your Product so that you may do integration testing in Partner Center, or Business App since most tests require the Product to be active on an Account.

 ### Versioning